lgatto/TeachingMaterial/README.md

 T & Th	10:30-11:50	HST T439

 **Prerequisite:** BIOSTAT 511/12 or permission of the instructor.
 Please email me if you're unsure.

+**Getting Started:** Please look at [this document](https://github.com/raphg/Biostat-578/blob/master/getting_started.md) to get you all set-up before the first class.
+This will include doing some reading/learning about R/Bioconductor/git/GitHub.

 **Grading scheme (Tentative):** HW (40%), Midterm (30%), Final project (30%)